 The LEC then needed to decide on a suitable hosting platform for its SAP Development and DR environments as well as future developments.
-When comparing the cost of deploying hardware on premise to utilising the Azure cloud platform, the LEC found Azure significantly more cost-effective.
+When comparing the cost of deploying hardware on premise to utilizing the Azure cloud platform, the LEC found Azure significantly more cost-effective.

 Because of the potential cost savings, coupled with the limitations of its existing infrastructure environment and the time that would be associated with an upgrade, the LEC decided to avoid risk of idling infrastructure and reap the benefits of the intelligent cloud.

-The organisation chose Microsoft as its partner of choice and joined forces with Microsoft top 1% global systems integrator, Mint Group, to undertake the required development and DR environments, which would complement the LEC’s on-site production implementation and be hosted on Azure owing to the cost savings and flexibility offered.
+The organization chose Microsoft as its partner of choice and joined forces with Microsoft top 1% global systems integrator, Mint Group, to undertake the required development and DR environments, which would complement the LEC’s on-site production implementation and be hosted on Azure owing to the cost savings and flexibility offered.

 Following the deployment of its SAP environment on Azure, the LEC expects the following benefits: